QTL Mapping in Diversity Outbred Mice

 \(y_i\) is the phenotype for mouse \(i\), \(\beta_s\) is the effect of study cohort, \(s_i\) is the study cohort for mouse \(i\), \(\beta_m\) is the effect of adding one allele at marker \(m\), \(g_{im}\) is the allele call for mouse \(i\) at marker \(m\)>, \(\lambda_i\) is an adjustment for kinship-induced correlated errors for mouse \(i\), \(\epsilon_i\) is the residual error for mouse \(i\).

-We can call scan1snps to perform association mapping in the QTL interval on Chr 10.
+We can call scan1snps to perform association mapping in the QTL interval on chromosome 10.
 We first create variables for the chromosome and support interval where we are mapping.
 We then create a function to get the SNPs from the founder SNP database.

 Callout